 On April 2, 2005, St. John Paul II passed into eternity.
 Rabbi Toaff, then retired, came to the Vatican’s Clementine Hall to pay his respects as the Jews of Rome filled to overflowing the Tempio Maggiore and the smaller synagogues.
 Rabbi Toaff was one of the only two living persons mentioned in St. John Paul II‘s will.

-The pace is quickening.
-On April 24, 2005, Pope Benedict XVI, during his Papal Inauguration Mass homily, declared, “With great affection I also greet … my brothers and sisters of the Jewish people, to whom we are joined by a great shared spiritual heritage, one rooted in God’s irrevocable promises.”
-Jewish leaders were again present, also for the first time at a papal inauguration.
+There is not much time.
+On April 24, 2005, Pope Benedict XVI, during his Papal Inauguration Mass homily, declared, “With great affection I also greet … my brothers and sisters of the Jewish people, to whom we are joined by a great shared spiritual heritage, one rooted in God’s irrevocable promises.”75 Jewish leaders were again present, also for the first time at a papal inauguration.

 On June 9, 2005, Pope Benedict XVI told a delegation of the International Jewish Committee on Interreligious Consultations, which represents the American Jewish Committee, Anti-Defamation League, B’nai B’rith International, Central Conference of American Rabbis, Israel Jewish Council on Interreligious Relations, Rabbinical Assembly, Rabbinical Council of America, Union of American Hebrew Congregations, Union of Orthodox Jewish Congregations of America, United Synagogue of Conservative Judaism, and the World Jewish Congress: